Skip to content

 Third-Party Enrichment:

-• Append firmographic data (company size, revenue, industry)
+• Append firmographic data — Company size, revenue, industry

-• Add technographic data (systems and tools they use)
+• Add technographic data — Systems and tools they use

-• Populate social media profiles
+• Populate social media profiles — Complete digital footprint

 Historical Activity Import:

-• Export past email interactions from CRM
+• Export past email interactions — Transfer from CRM

 4.1 Technical Installation